hashicorp/consul/website/source/docs/platform/k8s/mini.html.md

 # Consul on Minikube

 Consul can run directly on Minikube for testing.

-To get hands-on experience, you can use the ["Deploy Consul with Kubernetes on Google Cloud"](https://learn.hashicorp.com/consul/kubernetes/minikube?utm_source=consul.io&utm_medium=docs&utm_content=k8s&utm_term=mk) guide.
+To get hands-on experience, you can use the [Consul on Minikube via Helm](https://learn.hashicorp.com/consul/kubernetes/minikube?utm_source=consul.io&utm_medium=docs&utm_content=k8s&utm_term=mk) guide.

+The Learn guide includes how to:

-In the Learn guide, you'll install a Consul on AKS with the official Helm chart.
-After installing, you'll learn how to access Consul.
-Consul on GKE can be accessed using the Consul UI, CLI, and API.
+- Install Consul on Minikube with the official Helm chart.
+After
+- Access Consul with the Consul UI, CLI, and API
+- Deploy services in the Consul Connect service mesh.